Breakfast, a cup of espresso or fluffy Danish pastries – you can have coffee (or ‘fika’ as we say in Swedish) in Stockholm in many different ways.

 Açaí bowl at Mahalo – Photo credit: © Helen Alfvegren/Flickr

-The health café Mahalo on Hornsgatan is the perfect place for those who want a healthier alternative and a little Hawaiian feel at the same time.
+The health café Mahalo, located on Hornsgatan in Södermalm and Odengatan in Vasastan, is the perfect place for those who want a healthier alternative and a little Hawaiian feel at the same time.
 On the vegan and mostly organic and RAW friendly menu you will find fresh smoothie bowls with pitaya, açaí, spirulina and cacao nibs, but also gingerbread shots, milkshakes made of cashew, date plum, oats and banana milk, crispy salads, and wraps.
 An extra plus for the sunny outdoor seating under parasols that you can find in the inner courtyard.

 Hornsgatan 61, Södermalm